mobidichydro/MOBIDICpy/examples/README.md

 See `Arno/Arno.yaml` for detailed parameter descriptions.

-## Validation Against MATLAB Reference
+## Validation against MATLAB reference

 After running `run_example_Arno.py`, you can validate the Python implementation against MATLAB reference outputs using: